yanpanlau/yanpanlau.github.io/_posts/2016-07-11-FlappyBird-Keras.md

     return model
 ```

 The exact architecture is as follows : The input to the neural network consistes of an 4x80x80 images.
 The first hidden layer convolves 32 filters of 8 x 8 with stride 4 and applies ReLU activation function.
 The 2nd layer convolves a 64 filters of 4 x 4 with stride 2 and applies ReLU activation function.
 The 3rd layer convolves a 64 filters of 3 x 3 with stride 1 and applies ReLU activation function.
-The final hidden layer is fully-connected consisted of 512 rectifier unites.
+The final hidden layer is fully-connected consisted of 512 rectifier units.
 The output layer is a fully-connected linear layer with a single output for each valid action.

 Keras makes it very easy to build convolution neural network.
 However, there are few things I would like to highlight here